hwkns/streisand/README.md

 - `clean_slate`

 As the name suggests, that command will always bring you back to that starting state.

+Currently the admin user password it creates is hashed and salted using argon2.
+I would recomment that you use the function:

+- `m changepassword admin`

+To enter a new password for testing.

+You may also add in fixtures to add in dummy forums, and 2 more users.

+you can do this by entering:

+- `m loaddata dev`

+The users are api, and user1.

 Now, for tinkering, it's fine to use Django's built-in server to run the site and/or the tracker:

 - `runserver`
 - `runtracker`